cmDora/framework/README.md

 # framework
-A collection of frameworks built by one's own amateurs
+A self-built collection of commonly used frameworks